qiuqiangkong/mini_source_separation/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 accelerate launch --multi_gpu --num_processes 4 train_accelerate.py
 ```

-The training takes around 20 min to train for 100,000 steps on a single RTX4090 GPU card.
+The training takes around 10 hours to train for 100,000 steps on a single RTX4090 GPU card.
 The result looks like:

 <pre>
 --- step: 0 ---